-The Villa Torres is a wonderful Villa with a private pool in a breathtaking location!
-Situated in an optimal climate zone high above Los Llanos de Aridane, your eyes will feast on the heavenly view over the Aridane Valley and the sea.
+Manorial luxury Villa with private swimming pool situated in a breathtaking location above the hills of Los Llanos de Aridane with heavenly view over the Aridane Valley and the sea.

 Of course, the most desired place is surely the covered terrace along the length of the villa, equipped with a dining table, seating, and the most coveted pleasure – the view!

 Behind this vacation house, you can find an additional, rather rustic-looking outdoor area with blue-lacquered chairs and a large wooden table.
 There is also an outhouse here.

 Next to this, a charcoal grill can be found, as well as the entrance to a small, stone cave, also equipped with a dining table and chairs!

 In the Villa Torres, it can be difficult to choose just where you’d like to sit because of all the seating possibilities, and boredom is certainly never found here!

 The exterior of the villa is also equipped with a basketball hoop for athletic competitions!

 The interior of the villa is large and roomy.
 What will catch your eye is the fashionable hallway, presenting itself directly upon entering the villa.